-Know where you are going and speak up if you are uncomfortable with plans.
+- Know where you are going and speak up if you are uncomfortable with plans. - Listen to your gut instincts.

-- Listen to your gut instincts. - Know your sexual intentions and limits, and communicate clear consent with your partner.
+- Know your sexual intentions and limits, and communicate clear consent with your partner.
 NO MEANS NO. - If you drink, drink responsibly.
-Know that drinking and drugs can impair your judgment. - If you drink, drink something that you poured yourself or that comes in a container that you open yourself. - Use the buddy system and look out for each other.
-Don't go anywhere with someone you don't know well.
-Let your friends know if you are leaving a party, where you are going and when you are coming back.
-If you are worried about a friend's safety, tell them. - Attend a self-defense course such as the classes offered by the EWU Police Department to learn additional general safety and risk reduction strategies.
+Know that drinking and drugs can impair your judgment. - If you drink, drink something that you poured yourself or that comes in a container that you open yourself.
+Never leave your beverage unattended. - Avoid walking alone at night.
+Don't go anywhere with someone you just met.
+Let your friends know where you are going and when you are coming back.
+If you are worried about a friend's safety, tell them. - Plan your walk by choosing a safe, well-lit and populated route. - Attend a self-defense course such as the classes offered by the EWU Police Department to learn additional general safety and risk reduction strategies.